ocetrac/ocetrac/docs/examples/ocetrac_overview.rst

 Ocetrac Structure Overview
 ==========================

-Ocetrac is a flexible tracking framework designed for geophysical feature analysis.
+Ocetrac is a tracking framework designed for geophysical feature analysis.
 While demonstrated here using temperature anomalies to identify marine heatwaves (MHWs), the algorithm is variable-agnostic.
 It can be applied to any spatiotemporal field that can be thresholded into spatially coherent features and has sufficient temporal resolution